vialer/vialer-js/docs/manuals/deployment.md

    extension updates.
 You can [manually override](https://developer.chrome.com/apps/autoupdate#testing) this behaviour, to see if the new version is updated correctly.

-5. Publish the Firefox version.
+5. Upload the Firefox version to the store.

    ```bash
    gulp deploy --target firefox
    ```

-   The plugin will first be automatically validated in the Firefox addon store.
+   No worries when you see a message about a failure to sign the plugin.
+A new plugins version can't be signed utomatically when it's listed in the addons store.

 6. Go to the Mozilla addons [versions page](https://addons.mozilla.org/nl/developers/addon/click-to-dial-v2/versions) and open the detail view for the newly uploaded version.